 41. Duration of Authorization

 1. Other Permits.
-For activities authorized under this GP, permittees must obtain other Federal, state, or local authorizations required by law.
+Permittees must obtain other Federal, state, or local authorizations required by law.
 Applicants are responsible for applying for and obtaining all required state or local approvals.
 Work that is not regulated by the state, but is subject to Corps jurisdiction, may be eligible for self-verification under this GP.

 2. Federal Jurisdictional Boundaries

-Applicability of this GP shall be evaluated with reference to Federal jurisdictional boundaries.
+Activities shall be evaluated with reference to Federal jurisdictional boundaries.
 Applicants are responsible for ensuring that the boundaries depicted on permit drawings satisfy the Federal criteria defined at 33 CFR 328-329.
 See www.nae.usace.army.mil/missions/regulatory.aspx >> Jurisdictional Limits and Wetlands for more information on delineating jurisdictional areas.

 3. Minimal Direct, Secondary, and Cumulative Impacts

-Projects authorized by this GP shall have no more than minimal direct, indirect, secondary and cumulative environmental effects.
-Applicants for activities requiring a PCN shall predict secondary, indirect, and cumulative effects to the extent reasonable and practical, and provide that information in the PCN.
+Projects shall have no more than minimal direct, indirect, secondary and cumulative environmental effects.
+Project proponents shall predict secondary, indirect, and cumulative effects to the extent reasonable and practicable.
+All PCNs should include this information.

 4. Mitigation (Avoidance, Minimization, and Compensatory Mitigation)

 a.
-Activities eligible for the GP must be designed and constructed to avoid and minimize adverse effects, both temporary and permanent, to waters of the U.S. to the maximum extent practicable at the project site (i.e., on site).
+Activities must be designed and constructed to avoid and minimize adverse effects, both temporary and permanent, to waters of the U.S. to the maximum extent practicable at the project site (i.e., on site).

 b.
 Consideration of mitigation (avoiding, minimizing, rectifying, reducing, or compensating) is required to the extent necessary to ensure that the adverse effects to the aquatic environment are no more than minimal.

 c.
-Applicants shall consider low impact development (LID) best management practices to minimize impacts through reducing impervious cover and managing stormwater to the maximum extent practicable.
+Applicants shall consider low impact development (LID) best management practices (BMPs) to minimize impacts through reducing impervious cover and managing stormwater to the maximum extent practicable.

 d.
 Compensatory mitigation:

 i.
 Compensatory mitigation for losses of waters of the U.S., including temporal losses, will generally be required for activities requiring PCN to offset unavoidable impacts and to ensure that the adverse effects to the aquatic environment are no more than minimal.
 Proactive restoration projects or temporary impact work with no secondary impacts may generally be excluded from this requirement.

 ii.
 For losses of streams or other open waters that require PCN, the Corps will typically require compensatory mitigation, such as stream restoration, to ensure that the activity results in no more than minimal adverse effects on the aquatic environment.

+iii.
+A PCN is required if the total impacts of the project and/or the mitigation exceed the PCN limits on page 4 or any other PCN limits in this GP.

 5. Single and Complete Projects

 a.
-If the total loss of waters of the U.S. for a single and complete project’s regulated activities: i) require a PCN as stated on page 4 or anywhere else in this GP, a PCN is required for that single and complete project; or ii) require an IP as stated on page 4 or anywhere else in this GP, an IP is required for that single and complete project.
+If the total loss of waters of the U.S. for a single and complete project’s regulated activities: i) require a PCN, a PCN is required for that single and complete project; or ii) require an IP, an IP is required for that single and complete project.
 All components of a single project and/or all planned phases of a multi-phased project (e.g., subdivisions including all work such as roads, utilities, and lot development) shall be treated together as constituting one single and complete project.

 b.
-Two or more different GPs can be combined to authorize a single and complete project, provided the total loss of waters of the U.S. does not exceed the applicable area thresholds on page 4.
-However, the same activity cannot be used more than once for a single and complete project.
+Two or more different GPs can be combined to authorize a single and complete project, provided the total temporary and permanent impacts to waters of the U.S. do not exceed the GP with the highest area limit.
+However, the same GP cannot be used more than once for the same single and complete project.

 c.
 A non-linear single and complete project18 must have independent utility and may not be “piecemealed” to avoid the limits in a GP authorization.
 Proponents must quantify any historic permanent fill associated with the single and complete project.